Gibbs measures for geodesic flow on CAT(-1) spaces: Preliminaries

 \end{proof}

 \begin{proposition} Let $G$ be a countable group acting measurably on a measure space $(Y,\lambda')$ so that $\lambda'$ is \textit{quasi-invariant} under the action.
-That is to say, $G$ preserves the measure class of $\lambda'$, and there exists a positive constant $k$ independent of $g \in G$ such that
+That is, $G$ preserves the measure class of $\lambda'$, and there exists a constant $k \geq 1$ independent of $g \in G$ such that